Main assisted reserve deployment: MARD operation

 A MARD system has two modes of operation: a main jettison to reserve deployment and a reserve only operation.
 For each type of MARD developed, it requires some form of attachment between the main and reserve deployment systems.
 In many MARD systems, the system is usually attached between the main and reserve, and in the case of a reserve only deployment, must 'disengage' to allow for a reserve only deployment.
 In a few MARD designs, the opposite is designed: during a main jettison to reserve deployment, the MARD system must 'engage' and connect the main and reserve, while during a reserve deployment the MARD system remains unattached.
 This lends to different MARD systems looking very different from one another, and the complexity of operation to varies as well, despite their resulting end operation being the same.

 In the 'disengage' style MARDs, a small but simple hook attached to the pilot chute allows for the RSL to include a lanyard that is engaged with the hook.
 During main canopy jettison, the RSL opens the container, and the included lanyard pulls the hook, which extracts the reserve deployment bag and begins the rest of the reserve deployment.
 During a reserve only deployment, when the pilot chute launches, the hook departs from the lanyard in such a way that the RSL lanyard becomes disengaged, allowing for the pilot chute to operate without still being attached.
 This is a description of the Skyhook system, hence its name.

 In the 'engage' style MARDs, a small but simple choker loop is attached to the RSL lanyard and staged so that it can tighten around part of the reserve pilot chute system.
 During main canopy jettison, the RSL opens the container, and the lanyard pulls the choker loop, which secures to the reserve pilot chute system, by pulling it, it extracts the reserve deployment bag and begins the rest of the reserve deployment.
 During a reserve only deployment, when the pilot chute launches, because the choker loop has not been pulled, it escapes the loop and operates normally as intended.

 Comparisons

-The MARD gives two major advantages: a faster reserve deployment (requiring less altitude) and keeping jettisoned components conglomerated allowing for easier retrieval.
+The MARD gives two major advantages compared to a standard reserve deployment: a faster reserve deployment (requiring less altitude) and keeping jettisoned components conglomerated allowing for easier retrieval.
 Disadvantages include added risk due to complexity during reserve packing and conglomerated gear runs higher risk of complete gear loss.
 While there are safety arguments to be made against the MARD, in most instances of sport parachuting, MARDs offer significant improvements in safety.
 While not a universal rule, most skydiving facilities offering tandem skydiving will be required by the parachute manufacturer to use a MARD system.

 Due to its prominence and early arrival to the market, the Skyhook has become the genericized trademark for MARDs.
 There are other systems, such as the Skydive Wings Reserve Boost, VSE Infinity MARD, Mirage Trap System, Rigging Innovations MOJO MARD, Strong Enterprises Air Anchor, Peregrine Manufacturing Ace.
 All of these, though, are referred to as MARDs.